Tim-Brooks/Precipice/README.md

 // This creates a no op circuit breaker.
 The circuit will never open based on failures.
 // However, the circuit can still be opened and closed manually be calling
 // forceOpen or forceClosed.
-SubmissionService service = Service.submissionServiceWithNoOpBreaker(name, poolSize, concurrencyLevel);
+SubmissionService service = Services.submissionServiceWithNoOpBreaker(name, poolSize, concurrencyLevel);

 // Service with user provided metrics.
 ActionMetrics metrics = new UserCreatedMetrics();